marcusoftnet/marcusoftnet.github.io/_posts/2006-11-09-generic-webservice-creator-using.md

 TWebService WebServiceConstructorDelegate();

 GetWebService is then
-updated to look like this (sorry for the weird indentention):
+updated to look like this (sorry for the weird indentation):

 <span style="font-size:85%;">public static TWebService GetWebService (
 <span style="font-size:85%;">WebServiceConstructorDelegate